Skip content

 Our bulimia treatment in Florida is available on an inpatient or outpatient basis.
 Many clients move through a continuum of care, beginning with a more intensive level of treatment.
 Then, as they’re ready and develop more coping skills, they can gradually transition to lower care levels.

-If you are looking for mental health or addiction treatment services or near you, Centric Behavioral Health Can help.
+If you are looking for mental health or addiction treatment services or near you, Centric Behavioral Health can help.
 If you’d like to learn more about our inpatient drug rehab centers, contact us today.

-Centric Behavioral Health is dedicated to helping others.
-Our mission is to connect those who contact us with our trusted treatment programs around the country.
 Contact us today to learn more about our expert programs and how we can help you find long-term healing today.